 - Poverty.
 According to the U.S. Census Bureau, the poverty rate on the reservation is 34.3%, higher than the state average of 12.1%.

 - Unemployment.
-The latest data we could access indicates an unemployment rate on the reservation of 56.5%, significantly higher than the state average of 3.2%.
+The latest data I could access indicates an unemployment rate on the reservation of 56.5%, significantly higher than the state average of 3.2%.

 - Education.
 About 92.2% of tribal members have a high school diploma or higher and 18% have a bachelor’s degree or higher, compared to 94.5% and 34.6% for the state, respectively.

-However, over the past century, the Fort Peck Indian reservation has also made significant progress in improving local living conditions and developing economic opportunities for its residents.
+Over the past century, the Fort Peck Indian reservation has made significant progress in improving local living conditions and developing economic opportunities for its residents.

 Some of these initiatives include:

 - Fort Peck Tribal Industrial Park.
 This is a prosperous industrial park located near Poplar, which is one of the largest employers in the state.
-It hosts various enterprises, ranging from metal fabrication establishments to electronics manufacturing companies.
+It hosts various enterprises, ranging from metal fabrication to electronics manufacturing.

 - Hydrogen plant.
 The tribes are in talks to construct a hydrogen plant to produce fuel for the trucking industry and to create a carbon sequestration site and wind farm.